Phasor/eth-og-client/README.md

 This is an NFT project where users can mint an NFT that proves when they first interacted with the Ethereum blockchain.

 The project will mint an NFT with the date you first interacted with Ethereum Rinkeby test net with the connected wallet address via Metamask.
+Off-chain art and metadata are hosted on IPFS.

 A screencast of the dApp is available at: [URL]